mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 You can control the field format spacing using the [formatDensity](/x/react-date-pickers/custom-field/#change-the-format-density) prop.
 :::

-#### Supported formats
+### Field-supported formats

-Some format might not yet be supported by the fields.
+Some formats might not yet be supported by the fields.
 For example, they don't support day of the year or quarter.

-Here is the list of the formats currently supported:
+Here is the list of the currently supported formats:

 - The year
   - ✅ 2-digits values (e.g: `23`)